-Fernando Llorente joins Napoli on free transfer
+Fernando Llorente Joins Napoli on Free Transfer

-The former Juventus striker returns to Italy after the expiry of his contract with Tottenham.
+The former Juventus striker returns to Italy following the expiry of his contract with Tottenham.

 Llorente, 34, spent two seasons in north London, scoring two Premier League goals and three in the Champions League, including the controversial effort which earned Spurs a semi-final triumph over Manchester City in April.